mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 One of the main uses for an average is to compare how something fares against the middle.
 Is it above average or below average?
 And how much?

 One thing you might want to do is compare your university's graduation rate compared to other schools like yours.
-For this example, I've provided a CSV file of schools in the Big 10 athletic conference (which, math alert, has 14 schools in it).
+For this example, [I've provided a CSV file of schools in the Big 10 athletic conference](https://www.dropbox.com/s/1pcft4ib0hq8mlx/colleges.csv?dl=0) that you should download (math alert: has 14 schools in it).
 If you'd like to get your own athletic conference, this data comes from the US federal Department of Educations [IPEDS](https://nces.ed.gov/ipeds/datacenter/Default.aspx) database.

 Question: What is the average graduation rate among Big 10 schools?